JanaRubiano/Hangman_Game/README.md

 ---

-##  _Explanation of the development of the hangman game code._  :woman_technologist::woman_technologist::man_technologist:
+#  _Explanation of the development of the hangman game code._  :woman_technologist::woman_technologist:

 In the first place, the basic structure of the code was planned by means of a pseudocode.